rafapolmann/marajoara-cinema-management/README.md

 ### ⌨️ Clone Git Repository

-For clone the repository in your local machine, you just create a folder, open a Terminal Command in this directory and execute the command below:
+For cloning the repository in your local machine, you just create a folder, open a Terminal Command in this directory and execute the command below:

 ```